 Coca-Cola and the color red go together like peanut butter and jelly, milk and cookies, or tacos and Tuesdays.
 After all, we would recognize that iconic red label (or maybe even that Coca-Cola yellow cap) anywhere.
 But why did the company choose this shade for its logo in the first place?
 And once you learn more about the Coca-Cola logo, check out these secret messages in company logos you may have missed.

-The Coco-Cola logo is a trademark of it’s time, yet has remained fashionable through generations.
-Another hallmark for the branding of the drink is it’s placement inside a red circle.
-This design made for an easy decoration and advertisements in restaurants and stores.
+The Coco-Cola logo is a trademark of its time, yet has remained fashionable through generations.
+Another hallmark for the branding of the drink is its placement inside a red circle.
+This design made for easy decoration and advertisements in restaurants and stores.

 That said, the Coca-Cola logo hasn’t always looked the same as it does today.
-A few years after it’s inception, the logo swapped the swirly font for a more gothic style.
+A few years after its inception, the logo swapped the swirly font for a more gothic style.
 This only lasted a year.
 Now that you know all about the coca-cola logo, read up on another food star: the Pringles man.

 - Business Insider: “There’s a reason Coca-Cola’s branding is red — and it has to do with booze”